synesthesia/garden-pub/README.md

 Content is sourced from the pages directory which is currently configured to pull in a [Foam](https://foambubble.github.io/foam/) repository of Markdown files.

-To use this repository with a different source repository delete the current submodule and replace with your own.
+To use this repository with a different source repository, clone this repository and delete the current submodule and replace with your own.
+NB because my source repository is private, unless you modify this repository will not build.

 ## Build

 The repository is designed to build on Netlify.

+The build script updates the content repository by doing a `git pull origin master` - in other words you don't need to update this repository each time you update content.

-To give Netlify full git read access to the content submodule take the following steps:
+Netlify needs full git read access to the content submodule to do this, so take the following steps:

 1. using `ssh-keygen` create a new SSH public-private key pair without a passphrase.
 2. Add the public key as a deploy key on the Github repo for the content submodule